Ahmed-Nezar/Mario-Game-Reinforcement-Learning/README.md

 The agent was trained for 5 million steps and was able to achieve a Total score of 21,650.

 ### Mario Game after training the agent:
+- The below gif demonstrates how the agent passes the first level after training it

 ![](./Others/Mario-Reinforcment-Learning.gif)